mirbeck/automating-aws-with-python/README.md

 ## 01-webotron

 ## Webotron a scrpit that will sync a local directory to an s3 bucket, and optionaly config route 53 and CloudFront as well.

+### Features

+Webotron currently has the following features:

+- List bucket
+- List contents of a bucket